Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

 For grouped aggregates, \system\ avoids using hash-based aggregates since they require pulling all tuples through the semantic operators, which defeats the purpose of early stopping. \system\ instead uses streaming aggregates, processing groups sequentially over sorted, group-contiguous input.
+While streaming aggregates are classically only used when input tuples are \emph{already} sorted, sorting (similar to scans) is cheap in our setting.
 The optimizer inserts a sort operator as low in the query plan as possible to ensure that tuples belonging to the same group are aggregated together while avoiding unnecessary semantic operator evaluations.
 Once a group's aggregate is resolved, all operators below the aggregate skip the remaining tuples belonging to that group.
-While operations like sorting and scanning are typically considered expensive in traditional query processing, they are effectively free when compared to evaluating semantic operators.